 - Encourage the potential buyer to see and test-drive the vehicle.
 Arrange a meeting point or test drive for the near future and make yourself available at the buyer’s convenience, if possible.

-- After the discussion, use directory listings or a follow-up email to confirm the buyer's identity.
-Be wary if the information provided doesn't check out.
+- After the phone discussion, use a follow-up email to further confirm the buyer’s identity, and be wary if the information provided doesn’t check out.

 - Before meeting the potential buyer in person, determine a public location for the test drive.
 Also have a preplanned drive route ready, and gather all the paperwork in case the shopper is ready to buy that day.